Student Loan Consolidation – Pros and Cons

 - Consolidating your student loans makes life simpler.
 Depending on when you went to school and what types of loans you took out, you may have to juggle multiple payments each month.
 Consolidating ensures that you only have to worry about one student loan payment each month.
 Keep in mind that private student loans cannot be consolidated with federal loans.

 - Student loan consolidation could help protect your credit report.
-Let’s pretend I have taken out eight subsidized loans and eight unsubsidized loans --- one for each semester.
-Before I consolidate, I may still only get one bill and make one payment to my lender.
+Let’s pretend you have taken out eight subsidized loans and eight unsubsidized loans—one for each semester.
+Before you consolidate, you may still only get one bill and make one payment to your lender.
 But, as far as your credit report is concerned, each loan is listed as a separate debt.
-So, if I miss “one payment,” this may actually show on my credit report as 16 missed payments!
+So, if you miss “one payment,” this may actually show on your credit report as 16 missed payments!

 - If you have Stafford loans that were taken out prior to July 2006, your loans probably have a variable rate.
 Consolidating those loans would lock in a fixed interest rate and help protect against future interest rate increases.

 - If you consolidate your student loans, you may have repayment options that would enable you to stretch out your payments over a longer period of time.
 This could allow you to make smaller payments.

 Sounds like a slam dunk, right?
 Not so fast.
 Let’s consider the disadvantages also.